 Acute Care - Provide assessment, consultation, and group and individual therapy on our inpatient psychiatric unit.

-Clinical Research - Finish your dissertation.
+Clinical Research - Finish your dissertation or other research projects.

 Couple and Family Therapy - Work with a national consultant certified in Integrated Behavioral Couples Therapy, learn about general family systems dynamics.